 Samsung has packed in a lot here, so it's worth spending some time exploring to find out which features and modes are the most useful.
 You won't need to be aware of all of them and that's a good thing because it doesn't take away from what is, on the whole, a very straightforward operating system to get to grips with.
 While it lacks Android Wear's contextual goodness and some elements we love on the Series 2, there's a lot to like about what Samsung has done here.

-Samsung Gear S3: Staying in touch and getting connected
+Samsung Gear S3: Staying in touch and using Pay

 When it comes to transferring smartphone features to a smartwatch, Samsung does not cut corners.
 There's a built-in speaker, which is hidden away on the side of the watch.
 Once you've successfully paired the S3 with a Samsung or Android phone over Bluetooth, it'll pull through your contacts letting you make calls from the wrist.
 Let's be clear, you will still look stupid answering a call from a watch, but if it is something you really think you'll do, the call quality is pretty decent.
 Just make sure you crank up the volume to the max.